Do you feel the need to constantly check your phone, Facebook or Instagram? It makes it kind of hard to work toward creating mindfulness.

-Why is it that we feel the need to constantly check our phone, Facebook, Instagram and share every moment of our lives with everyone around us?
+Why is it that we feel the need to constantly check our phones, Facebook, and Instagram?
+Do we really need to share every moment of our lives with everyone around us?

 At its core, it’s because we want to connect with one another.
-My belief is that most of us are running on empty most of the time and we have so little time for personal connection in the end that we settle for digital connections.
+My belief is that most of us are running on empty and we have so little time for personal connection.
+In the end, we settle for digital connections.